Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 When Will a Warranty Repair vs. Replace Your Water Heater?

 Home warranty companies follow a cost-efficiency framework when deciding whether to repair or replace.
-Here's how that typically plays out:
+With 2026 replacement costs running $1,200 to $2,500 for a standard tank and $3,000 to $5,000+ for a tankless system, this decision has real financial impact.
+Here's how it typically plays out:

 Scenario Likely Outcome